Collins Creek (Kentucky): On Collins Creek itself

 Safe postoffice was established on 1904-06-18 by postmaster Emmet Lee Walker.

 Located in a store just upstream of Engine Branch, it lasted until 1907-04-15.

 Cottongim postoffice was established on 1918-07-03 by postmaster Sallie Cottongim Hacker.

 She named it for the family of her parents, John Lucas Cottongim and Susan Smith Cottongim, and grandparent Pierce Cottongim (born 1792) who had come to Clay County from South Carolina.

 Her first choice of name had been Jonsee, named after the Jonsee railway station that it served and was only a few hundred yards away from.

 The railway station in turn was named after John C. White, "John C." to "Jonsee", landowner from whom the railway company had bought land rights in 1916.

 The postoffice became a rural branch in 1963, and closed in 1969.

+In 1918, John L. Cottongill had a mine 6 mile upstream on Collins between Cottongill and Whites Branches.

+The Dallas post office was established on 1909-05-05 by postmaster William Martin.

+He had originally wanted Martin, but that was rejected by the USPS for being already in use in Lewis County.

+It was not on Collins Fork proper, but on an unnamed tributary that was, per the details of the application, 5 mile northeast of the (second) Hopper post office (see below).